 Third Saturdays, 9 am-3 pm

 We are thankful that the Hoosier Hikers Council’s current project is to build a trail at our Laura Hare Nature Preserve at Downey Hill.
 They meet the third Saturday of each month and they welcome volunteers of all ages and abilities!
 Learn more about what to expect here.
 We hope you’ll lend a hand!
-Up next: Saturday, February 21 Details from the HHC crew: Due to limited parking availability at… [Read More]
+Details from the HHC crew: Due to limited parking availability at the work site, we’ll meet… [Read More]

 Cedar Crest Native Shrub Planting